 Over the last year, this pesto gnocchi recipe has become one of our go-to summer midweek meals.
 It’s super quick to make, and the zingy vegan pesto is a winner.

-The vegan pesto recipe makes more than you need for the dish (enough to serve 4).
+The pesto recipe makes more than you need for the dish (enough to serve 4).
 We portion up the rest and freeze it for those last-minute-dinner days, but if you prefer you can just halve the amounts.
 Frying the gnocchi in garlic oil gives a deliciously moreish finish, but you can of course use regular olive oil instead.
 Just make sure the gnocchi you buy is vegan, as some of them contain milk powder.

 Ingredients (serves 2):